 - Heat the sauce in a small pot until just starting to boil.
 Whisk in the arrowroot powder until smooth.
 Remove from heat.

-- Portion the teriyaki sauce over the chicken thighs.
+- Portion the teriyaki sauce over the chicken thighs, reserving about ¼ cup.

-- Cook for 40 minutes or until chicken thighs reach 170 degrees Fahrenheit on a meat thermometer.
+- Cook for 30 minutes before pouring the remaining sauce overtop of the chicken and baking for 10 more minutes or until chicken thighs reach 170 degrees Fahrenheit on a meat thermometer.

 - Broil for 2-3 minutes watching closely.